axpolik/claude-code-d365fo-mcp/README.md

 ## D365 MCP Tools

 Once connected, you get three categories of tools: **data** (OData CRUD), **form** (UI navigation), and **API** (custom X++ calls).
 For CRUD operations, prefer data tools — currently they are faster and more reliable.

+## ⚠️ High Token Consumption Warning

+D365 F&O can return massive JSON payloads (data entities, metadata).
+Querying it without limits will quickly drain your Claude context window and increase API costs.

+**How to minimize token usage:**
+- **Filter heavily:** Always instruct Claude to use limits like `$top`, `$select`, or `$filter` to fetch only the exact rows and columns you need.
+- **💡 Pro Tip: Use local files as "memory":** Ask Claude to save frequently used, static D365 data (like schemas, metadata, or specific IDs) into a local file (e.g., `d365_memory.md`).
+Claude can read this file later instead of re-querying the MCP server, saving a huge amount of tokens!

 ## License